AR8Stefan/my-portfolio/README.md

 	* My fiancee and I both collaberated on this project.
-	I used Pinterest to find inspiration: https://au.pinterest.com/stefanpiatkov/web-design-instripation/
+	I used Pinterest to find inspiration: https://au.pinterest.com/stefanpiatkov/web-design-instripation/ We picked some templates we both liked and thought would be a decent challenge.

 	* She came up with some wireframes and I picked a few I liked for my layout, and then decided on a colour scheme we liked for my portfolio.